James Oddo

 James Steven Oddo (born January 12, 1966) is an American attorney and politician who served as the Borough President of Staten Island from 2014 to 2021.
 Oddo had previously served as a member of the New York City Council, representing the 50th district from 1999 to 2013.
-He is currently serving as the Commissioner for the New York City Department of Buildings under Mayor Eric Adams.
+He served as the Commissioner for the New York City Department of Buildings under Mayor Eric Adams.

 Early life and education

 Oddo was born on Staten Island, the youngest of four sons to an Italian-American family of city employees.
 He earned a Bachelor of Arts from Fordham University, and a Juris Doctor from New York Law School.

 Career

 He started in politics by working as chief of staff to then-councilman John Fusco for seven years and as Legal Counsel to the former Council Minority Leader Thomas Ognibene.

 Oddo's career as a politician began in February 1999 when he won a special election to fill the seat vacated by John Fusco.
 After the resignation of Tom Ognibene, he was elected Minority Leader of the City Council with the consent of the three other Republicans on the Council in 2002.

 His district, the 50th, is located mainly on Staten Island and encompasses the neighborhoods of Arrochar, Bulls Head, Castleton Corners, Concord, Dongan Hills, Emerson Hill, Fort Wadsworth, Grant City, Graniteville, Grasmere, Heartland Village, Isle of Meadows, Meiers Corners, Midland Beach, New Dorp, New Springville, Oakwood, Ocean Breeze, Old Town, Prall's Island, Richmondtown, South Beach, Todt Hill, Travis, Westerleigh, and Willowbrook; but also parts of Bensonhurst, Dyker Heights and Bath Beach in Brooklyn.

 On October 20, 2010, he announced he would run for the office of Staten Island Borough President in 2013.
 On November 5, 2013, he was elected to office with 48,168 votes (69%).
 He outran Democratic candidate Lou Liedy, Green Party candidate Henry Bardel, and Libertarian Party candidate Silas Johnson.
 His percentage of 69% was the highest ever for a non-incumbent winner of the office, beating the record set by Republican Robert Connor in 1965.
 James Oddo was re elected Borough President on November 7, 2017, with 75.56% of the vote.

 In 2022, Oddo was named Chief of Staff to the New York City Deputy Mayor for Operations in the administration of Mayor Eric Adams.